-Access Impacts: As of Saturday May 2, Hawaii has begun a phased process of re-opening state parks.Numerous, popular state parks have reopened as of May 2 for access for ocean recreation, mauka trail use, and general exercise.
+Access Impacts: Some state parks are open for ocean recreation, mauka trail use, and general exercise.
+However, the beaches of Honolulu and other Oahu locations are closed, likely until early September.
+The governor reinstated the order to quarantine when traveling between Kaua‘i, Hawai‘i, Maui, and Kalawao.
 Social distancing must be practiced.
 No person shall sit, stand, lie down, lounge, sunbathe, or loiter on any beach or sand bar in Hawaii.
 Running, jogging, or walking on the beach is allowed, so long as social distancing requirements are maintained.
 Read more to check park status here.

-Boating: No more than two people are allowed on any boat in Hawaii’s water for recreational purposes, unless they are part of a single residential or family unit sharing the same address.
-Both people on the boat are required to maintain physical distancing of six-feet from one another, as is reasonably possible.
-All boats are required to stay 20-feet from one another.
+Boating: No more than ten people are allowed on any boat in Hawaii’s water for recreational purposes, unless they are part of a single residential or family unit sharing the same address.

 Fishing: Shore Fishing Limitations.
 No group of more than two persons may engage in shore fishing, unless all in the group are part of a single residential or family unit sharing the same address.
 All persons engaging in shore fishing, who are not part of a single residential or family unit sharing the same address, shall comply with social distancing requirements.

-The Idaho Fish and Game Commission resumed the sale of several types of nonresident fishing and hunting licenses, tags, and permits.
-The action is effective immediately and lasts until the rule is repealed consistent with relevant state of Idaho public health orders.
+The Idaho Fish and Game Commission resumed the sale of nonresident fishing and hunting licenses, tags, and permits.
+Full Fish and Game updates are available here.
+Fishing tournaments also have resumed.

 Access Impacts: Currently all DNR properties including State Parks, State Forests, Fish and Wildlife areas, Nature Preserves, and state recreation areas are open.
 Entrance fees have resumed.
-Marinas are open with limited operations.
-Lakes, dams and waters managed by the U.S. Army Corps are closed.
+Marinas are open with limited shuttle service available.
+State park beaches are open, however some cities along Lake Michigan have implemented beach closures.
+Public swimming pools managed by the DNR are now closed.

-Access Impacts: State Parks, Forests and Preserves remain open during this time for day-use opportunities.
+Access Impacts: State Parks, Forests and Preserves are open.
 Visitors are reminded to strictly abide the social distancing rules and not gather in groups.
 For a full list of closures read more here.

 Some boat ramps operated by the U.S. Corps of Engineers may be closed.
 Please check by visiting corps websites: